Elon Phoenix men's soccer: Current roster

-Elon Soccer in the MLS
+Players in the MLS

-The SoCon has a rich soccer tradition, having produced players such as US Internationals Clint Dempsey and Ricardo Clark, which the Phoenix hope to help continue.
+The SoCon has a rich soccer tradition, having produced players such as US Internationals Clint Dempsey and Ricardo Clark (both from Furman).
 One soccer writer, while comparing each of the NCAA soccer conferences to a European professional league, compared the SoCon to Super League Greece stating: "Watch the league, you will see good players.
 Just no one outside the conference will believe that until they make (the) big stage".

-Elon, individually, has also seen many talented players come through the program, but few have gotten the opportunity to prove it on the big stage.
-One former Phoenix defensive standout is out to help change that.